 Regular computer cleaning extends the life of hardware, avoiding expensive repairs and replacements while also making the computer run cooler and quieter.
 Dust out the internal components and make sure the cooling systems are functioning properly.
 Always start by brushing off heavy dust and debris with a paint brush.
 This will save time and deliver superior results.
 Stop using cans of compressed air, and invest in a professional high-pressure air duster.
 You can find these for around $50.
 This will help protect the environment and deliver a much better cleaning.

-12. Schedule yearly or twice-yearly tuneups and cleanings.
+12. Do they schedule yearly or twice-yearly tuneups and cleanings?

 Computers are like cars, they need to be tuned up and cleaned at least once per year.
 Offering this service at the time of an appointment provides convenience to keep the customer's systems running well.